-It is recognised that there will be differences in how this rule applies to a full fiduciary licence holder and a personal fiduciary licence holder.
-As a PFL is an individual, compliance with this rule, may consist of showing consideration of capacity prior to accepting a new instruction.
+It is recognised that there will be differences in how this rule applies to a fullprimary or secondary fiduciary licence holder and a personal fiduciary licence holder.
+As a PFLpersonal fiduciary licensee is an individual, compliance with this rule, may consist of the personal fiduciary licensee showing consideration of its own capacity prior to accepting a new instruction.